-SEXUAL RISK AVOIDANCE EDUCATION PROGRAM (SRAE) (PRC 101)
+SEXUAL RISK AVOIDANCE EDUCATION PROGRAM (SRAE) (PRC 0101)

-PROGRAM REPORT Г CODE: 101

-UNIFORM CHART OF ACCOUNTS CODE: XXXX-101-XXX

-CFDA #: 93.235

-TYPE: Dollars

-TERM: Up to 27 months

 PURPOSE: Provides funding to enable the State to provide education to youth that normalizes the optimal health behavior of avoiding non-marital sexual activity as defined by Section 510(b) of the Social Security Act (42 U.S.C.
 710 (b)).
 The program is designed to teach youth personal responsibility, self-regulation, goal setting, healthy decision-making, a focus on the future, and the prevention of youth risk behaviors, such as drug and alcohol usage without normalizing teen sexual activity.

-ELIGIBILITY: LEAs are prioritized based or birth rates, high rates of child home placement., high percer e(s) 5 and 6 in high need LEAs. high rates of teen pregnancy, high teen ren ages 0-17 in foster care or out-of- ntage of free and reduced lunch academic risk factors (e.g. poor n rates).
+ELIGIBILITY: The program must serve grade(s) 5 and 6 in high need LEAs.

+LEAs are prioritized based on high rates of teen pregnancy, high teen birth rates, high rates of children ages 0-17 in foster care or out-of-home placement., high percentage of free and reduced lunch eligibility, and additional and academic risk factors (e.g. poor attendance and low graduation rates).

-FORMULA: 0 n available annual Federal grant tized as outlined above are invited to available subaward amounts
+FORMULA: Funding amounts are based on available annual Federal grant amounts.
+LEAs that are prioritized as outlined above are invited to apply for funds annually with available subaward amounts communicated at that time.

 - 1) Participating LEAs are required to sign an MOU with NC DPI outlining grant requirements, including compliance with reporting and programmatic guidelines. - 2) The grant period is for up to 27 months, from October 1st of the first year awarded (Year 1) to September 30th of the following year (Year 2).
-Funds must be obligated by September 30th of Year 2 and liquidated within 90 days of that date.
+Funds must be obligated by September 30th of Year 2 and liquidated within 90 days of that date. - 3) Program Administrators will notify the School Allotments Section of any LEA that does not have an approved plan and budget by January 31st.
+After this notification, the LEA will be considered noncompliant and receipt of future allotments will be terminated at the end of the fiscal year.

-- 3) Program Administrators will notify the School Allotments Section of any LEA that does not have an approved plan and budget by January 31st.
-After this notification, the LEA will be considered noncompliant and receipt of future allotments will be terminated at the end of the fiscal year. - 4) Reallocation of current year funds: Funding for the current year that is not accepted by a prioritized LEA or is not approved by January 31st may be distributed to other eligible LEAs based on program needs.
+4) Reallocation of current year funds: Funding for the current year that is not accepted by a prioritized LEA or is not approved by January 31st may be distributed to other eligible LEAs based on program needs.